 As creatives, there’s this restlessness inside of us that makes us want to create something—whether art, or music, or photographs, or a piece of writing, or a website.
 It’s a restlessness that doesn’t go away, even after we birthed babies and our days are suddenly filled with domestic and motherly duties.

 And so we have to carve a space for creative expression in our lives, or else we would be stuck feeling just like that: restless.

 Have a peek into the life of a work-from-home, side-hustling mother of twins

 I got a full-time job in a digital marketing agency when our twin girls were 5 months old.
-Four years later, I’m still with these guys not only because of the flexible hours and work-from-home benefits, but also because I’m able to provide for my family while also keeping a career.
+Six years later, I’m glad I’m still able to provide for my family while also keeping a career.

 Our girls say hi! :)

 It’s the best of both worlds, and I never take this opportunity for granted.

 However, I can’t also ignore that creative restlessness I was just talking about.
 I know I can’t stop creating, so I have to intentionally make room for it even when it means a lot of hustle.

 My husband and I started a Dessert Buffet business when our twins were 1 year old.
 This had a good run for a year until we decided to close it down (a story for another time).
 I launched my Branding & Website Design Studio when the girls turned 2.
 I pioneered the Pursuit Manila community when they were 3 years old, and produced several Chasing Dreams merch around the same time.